elugiarto/app-local/README.md

 vagrant up --provision
 ```

-See [Vagrant CLI](https://www.vagrantup.com/docs/cli) for documentation on to interact with the vm.
+> See [Vagrant CLI](https://www.vagrantup.com/docs/cli) for documentation on how to interact with the vm.

 6\.
 View an index of deployed applications, [https://localhost:8443](https://localhost:8443).